SergeyTeplyakov/DissectingTheCode/posts/2017-Fields layout.md

 }
 ```

-No we have enough information to get a proper layout information for any type instance at runtime.
+We have enough information to get a proper layout information for any type instance at runtime.

 ## Inspecting a value type layout at runtime